Microgen modules

 microgen.operations.raster_phase(phase: Phase, rve: Rve, grid: list[int], *, phase_per_raster: bool = True) Phase | list[Phase]

-Raster solids from phase according to the rve divided by the given grid.
+Raster a phase according to the RVE divided by the given grid.

 Parameters: